 • The cases were unrelated

-• They happened years apart
+• They occurred years apart

-• They were in different counties
+• They were filed in different counties

 • The charges were minor

-🚫 When You Cannot Expunge Multiple Cases
+🚫 When You Cannot Clear Multiple Cases

 • The offense is statutorily disqualified

-✅ When Multiple Cases Can Be Cleared
+✅ When Multiple Charges May Be Cleared Together

-This commonly happens in cases involving:
+This commonly occurs in cases involving:

 • Companion charges